The Emerging Trend Radar

 Read more

-This concerns the economy of Space, in particular with reference to the generation of enabled innovative products and services (referred to as “downstream”), such as advanced telecommunications, navigation and positioning, integration of space Big Data with terrestrial Big Data, environmental and climate monitoring, weather forecasting, space tourism, mining (space mining) and protection from the risk of impact of asteroids with the Earth and other cosmic threats, such solar storms.
-In this area, it focuses on nano-satellite technology and on growing access for the private sector.This concerns the economy of Space, in particular with reference to the generation of enabled innovative products and services (referred to as “downstream”), such as advanced telecommunications, navigation and positioning, integration of space Big Data with terrestrial Big Data, environmental and climate monitoring, weather forecasting, space tourism, mining (space mining) and protection from the risk of impact of asteroids with the Earth and other cosmic threats, such solar storms.
-In this area, it focuses on nano-satellite technology and on growing access for the private sector.
+This concerns the space economy, in particular with reference to the creation of innovative enabling products and services (referred to as “downstream” services), such as advanced telecommunications, navigation and positioning, integration of space Big Data with terrestrial data, environmental and climate monitoring, weather forecasts, space tourism, space mining and protection against the risk of asteroid impacts with the Earth and other cosmic threats, such as solar storms.
+In this context, it focuses on nano-satellite technology and the growing openness to the private sector.

 Read more